dezzak/lmld-constitution/constitution.md

     * "the Party Constitution" means the Constitution of the Federal Party and of the Liberal Democrats in England;
     * "the Regional Party" means the North-West Region Liberal Democrats;
     * "the Constituencies" means the Parliamentary Constituencies of Lancaster and Fleetwood and Morecambe and Lunesdale;
-    * "Party’s Youth and Student Organisation" means the Specified Associated Organisation representing youth and students;
+    * "Party's Youth and Student Organisation" means the Specified Associated Organisation representing youth and students;
     * "Majority" at any meeting means majority of those present and voting; and
     * "Executive Committee" means the executive committee of the Local Party.